Juvederm® Dermal Fillers

 A dermal filler treatment usually takes around 30-45 minutes.
 For lip enhancements, topical anaesthetic cream will be applied for longer to reduce any discomfort.

-Typically, the results of dermal fillers last six to eighteen months but this varies from one person to another and the thickness of the filler used.
+Typically, the results of dermal fillers last six to eighteen months.
+This varies from one person to another and the thickness of the filler used.
 The filler is gradually broken down and absorbed by the body, so the lines, wrinkles or lips will ultimately return to their previous appearance if the area is not retreated.

 What can I expect post treatment?